-If you are looking to build a business online you might be considering Amazon FBA services.
-Many business owners look to Amazon’s fulfillment service because they feel it is the simplest way to enter the eCommerce market and you can let Amazon do the hard work for you.
+If you are looking to build a business online you, might be considering Fulfillment by Amazon (FBA) services.
+Many business owners look to Amazon’s fulfillment service because they feel it is the simplest way to enter the e-commerce landscape and manage logistics and shipping.

-The steps below explain how you sell things on Amazon.
+The steps below explain how you sell items on Amazon.

 Forward Your Products to Amazon

-Amazon has more than 100 warehouses across the states.
-Some warehouses cover more than a million square feet.
-You will let them know which products you’re shipping, and they will inform you which warehouses are easily shipping your products.
+Amazon has more than 100 warehouses across the U.S. Some warehouses cover more than 1 million square feet.
+You will let them know which products you’re shipping, and they will inform you which warehouses can easily ship your products.

-Once Amazon receives and accepts your products, they will sort it out and add it to their inventory.
-Your products are then stored in their warehouses.
+Once Amazon receives and accepts your products, it will add them to its inventory.
+Your products are stored in Amazon’s warehouses.
 In the event that something goes wrong in the warehouse, Amazon will compensate you for the damage.

-When a customer places an order one of your products, Amazon picks, packs, ships, and tracks the order for you.
-An Amazon warehouse worker (or robot) picks up your product from storage, packs it in a box, and ships it to the customer.
-Moreover, once the customer receives your product, Amazon follows up to make sure the sellers are satisfied with the shipment.
+When a customer places an order for one of your products, Amazon picks, packs, ships and tracks the order for you.
+An Amazon warehouse worker or robot picks up your product from storage, packs it in a box and ships it to the customer.
+Once the customer receives your product, Amazon follows up to make sure the sellers are satisfied with the shipment.

 Amazon Handles Returns and Refunds

-Amazon assists in handling returns, refunds, and supporting conveniently handling return and refund processes that its customers have grown accustomed to.
+Amazon assists in handling returns, refunds and supports the processes its customers have grown accustomed to.

-Below are some fees charged to Amazon sellers:
+Amazon FBA pricing can be confusing.
+Below are some of the many fees charged to Amazon sellers:

 - Individual per-item fee